-The council works closely with Hampshire County Council (HCC), the Highways Authority, when preparing transport evidence to support the new local plan.
+The council works closely with Hampshire County Council (HCC), the Highways Authority, when preparing transport evidence to support plan making.

-HCC’s Local Transport Plan is a key consideration for the council when preparing and assessing transport evidence in relation to the new local plan.
+HCC’s Local Transport Plan is a key consideration for the council when preparing and assessing transport evidence.

 The council is working with our partners and consultants to ensure appropriate transport evidence is in place at each stage of plan making.